KuluGary/eg-lierno-backend/README.md

-# LIERNO App
+# eg-lierno-backend
-Lierno is a web-app for usage in DnD campaigns set in Lierno.
+Backend for Lierno app.

+## Stack
+Node v12
+express v4
+mongoose v5

-## Installation
+## Scripts
-Download or clone the repository.
-Navigate to the server folder in your command line and run 'npm run dev'.
-This will concurrently run the client and server apps.
+- `start` runs the server in development mode with nodemon.
+- `dev` runs the server & client in the browser.
+- `dev-electron` runs the server & client in desktop.